Disclaimer: I own nothing of Kim Possible.

 Later she would call his house and blurt out a thank you before he could even say hello and hang up.

 The twenty-fourth time Bonnie allowed Ron to break the rules; he walked with her to class.
 Of course she ignored his attempts of conversation, even going as so far to walking a few steps ahead of him.
 Neither of which seemed to deter him in slightest.

 When her class ended, Ron was there by the lockers, having waited for her.

 She could have easily walked the other direction and took the longer way to her next class.
-Instead she pouted a little and walked towards him, shoving her books into his arms.
+Instead, she pouted a little and walked toward him, shoving her books into his arms.

-The thirtieth time Bonnie allowed Ron to break the rules; it had been at the mall inside of Club Banana.
-He had seen her shopping there and came to try and make small chat.
+The thirtieth time Bonnie allowed Ron to break the rules; it had been at the Club Banana inside the mall.
+He had seen her shopping and tried to make small talk.
+Loser things.

-Her glare did nothing to push him away and Bonnie made no attempts to simply walk away either.
-He followed her all day, holding her bags for her and even listening to her rant about how Brick has been totally a jerk lately.
+Her glare did nothing to push him away and Bonnie made no attempt to simply walk away either.
+He followed her all day, holding her bags for her and even listening to her rant about how Brick had been acting like a total jerk lately.

 Ron never judged her when she looked vulnerable.
 Never laughed at her problems or even pretended to act liked he cared.